ShaunCurtis/Blazr.BaseData/readme.md

 2. Demonstrate how to set up the DbContext Factory and use "unit of work" Db contexts.
 3. Demonstrate how to use interfaces to decouple core application code from the data domain code.
 4. Demonstrate how to build DI [Dependanct Injection] services.
-5. Implements an event driven service pattern to drive component updates.
+5. Implement an event driven service pattern to drive component updates.

 ## Implementation Comments